garethcull/ml-camera/README.md

 This is a demo flask app where you can take a picture in a mobile browser and send the pic to Google's ML Vision API for label and text extraction.

-Feel free to fork, and even replace bike share data with other data feeds of your own.
 <br/>

 ### How does this app work?